MAZterXP/testwolf/README.md

 5. __Be careful when using Apogee shareware-/registered-version data files!__ Make sure your Apogee data files are version 1.4 or 1.4g.
 All earlier Apogee versions (1.2 and below) are not supported.

    As a countermeasure, wolfdosmpu (as of version 1.42) tries to detect whether your data files are of the correct version, by checking the extension (WL6/WL1/SOD/SDM) and whether the VGAHEAD.WL6 file reports the correct size.
-If you get the error "NO WOLFENSTEIN 3-D .WL6/.WL1 FILES TO BE FOUND!", you are probably using shareware version data files on the registered/commercial version EXEs (or vice versa).
+If you get the error "NO .WL6/.WL1 FILES TO BE FOUND!", you are probably using shareware version data files on the registered/commercial version EXEs (or vice versa).
 If you get the error "VGAHEAD.WL6 IS INCOMPATIBLE!", you are probably using registered version data files on a commercial version EXE (or vice versa).
 Switch to the correct version EXE and try again.

    The main reason for keeping the Apogee versions is for their "Read This" feature, which is missing in the commercial versions and is potentially useful in other mods.
 (Since version 1.20, I have opted to replace the publisher logo in the sign-on screen with the id logo, for all Wolf3D builds.)